What is the Direct Selection Tool in Adobe Illustrator and How to Use It

 Final Thoughts

 As I am creating, I often toggle between the Selection tool, the Direction Selection Tool, and the Pen Tool.
-Those three tools will help you create efficiently new vector artwork.
+Those three tools will help you efficiently create new vector artwork.
 The Direction Selection Tool is a key player because it allows you to select and manipulate anchor points and handles to adjust lines, objects, images, and more.

 Have you tried the Direct Selection Tool in Illustrator?
 What did you create with it and was it for fun or work?
 Let me know in the comments below.